 At each end of the hall is a bathroom.
 Roger steps into one, Fleet the other; neither man working his jaws because they believe they are prepared for anything.
 In the one Fleet enters the taps are too small and dowdy for the wide sink.
-The bathtub rests on the backs of four mermaids-their tails split wide for the tub's security; their breasts arched for stability.
+The bathtub rests on the backs of four mermaids--their tails split wide for the tub's security; their breasts arched for stability.
 The tile underfoot is bottle green.
 A Modess box is on the toilet tank and a bucket of soiled things stands nearby.
 There is no toilet paper.
 Only one mirror has not been covered with chalky paint and that one Fleet ignores.
 He does not want to see himself stalking females or their liquid.
 With relief he backs out and closes the door.
 With relief he lets his handgun point down.

 Harper doesn't smile, although when he and Sharktooth first enter the chapel, he feels like it because it was true: they worshipped graven idols.
 Men and women in white dresses and capes of blue and gold stood on tiny shelves cut into niches in the wall.
 Holding a baby, gesturing, their blank faces faking innocence.
 Candles had obviously burned at their feet and, just as Reverend [tk] said, food had probably been offered as well since there were little bowls on either side of the doorway too.
-When this was over Harper would tell Reverend tk how right he was and laugh in Reverend tk's face.
+When this was over Harper would tell Reverend tk how right he was and laugh in Reverend Misner's face.

 Whatever the differences among the congregations in town, they merged solidly on the necessity of this action: Do what you have to.
 Neither the Convent nor the women in it can continue.

 Pity.
 Once the Convent had been a true if aloof neighbor, surrounded by five miles of buffalo grass and clover and approached by a gravel path rather than a road.
 The mansion-turned-Convent was there long before the town and the last boarding Arapajo girls had already gone when the fifteen families arrived.
-Only the Mother Superior with her servant lived there waiting out the Bureau or the See or something.
-Talk was they were looking for a buyer.
-There were none, although Sharktooth said he'd inquired about it.
-Even talked to the Mother Superior about what kind of money they were looking for.
 That was twenty years ago when all their dreams outstretched the men who had them.
 A three mile road straight as a die had been cleared through the center of town, and lined on one side by a paved walk.
 Side streets, four of them, had been named for the Gospels.
 Seven of the families had farms of more than three hundred acres, and three had five hundred.
 The Morgan's application for the bank had been approved.
 And the Oven, perfectly re-assembled within the first month of their arrival, was still a pleasant place to congregate.
 By and by, Harper's father and a man named Ossie organized a horse race to celebrate its restoration.
 From army issue tents, half finished houses and freshly cleared land people rode in bringing what they had.
-Out came stored away things and things got up on the spot: quitars and late melon, hazel nuts, rhubarb pies and a mouth organ, a wash board, roast lamb, pepper rice, Lil Green, In the Dark, Louis Jordan and His Tympany Five; Red Spot beer and groundhog meat fried and simmered in gravey.
+Out came stored away things and things got up on the spot: guitars and late melon, hazel nuts, rhubarb pies and a mouth organ, a wash board, roast lamb, pepper rice, Lil Green, In the Dark, Louis Jordan and His Tympany Five; Red Spot beer and groundhog meat fried and simmered in gravey.
 The women tied bright scarves over their hair; the children made themselves hats of wild poppies and river vine.
 Ossie had a two-year old; X an auburn mare, both fast and pretty as brides.
 The other horses were simply company: Jessie's tk, Miss Esther's ancient featherweight, all four of Nathan's ploughhorses and a half broke-in pony that grazed the creek bank but that nobody claimed.